qvazarius648/shor-algorithm-demonstration/README.md

 ## Usage

-This project is structured as a Jupyter Notebook (`groverssearch.ipynb`) for interactive execution.
+This project is structured as a Jupyter Notebook (`shorsalgorithm.ipynb`) for interactive execution.

 1.  **Launch Jupyter:**
     After installing the dependencies, launch Jupyter from your terminal: